 This posting, the latest in a series focused on a disciplined agile approach to release management, overviews the activities associated with release management.
-The Disciplined Agile (DA) framework promotes an adaptive, context-sensitive strategy.
+The Disciplined Agile (DA) toolkit promotes an adaptive, context-sensitive strategy.
 The framework does this via its goal-driven approach that indicates the process factors you need to consider, a range of techniques or strategies for you to address each process factor, and the advantages and disadvantages of each technique.
 In this blog we present the goal diagram for the Release Management process blade and overview its process factors.

 The following process goal diagram overviews the potential activities associated with disciplined agile release management.

 The process factors that you need to consider for release management are:

 - Plan IT release schedule.
 Your organization’s overall release schedule needs to be planned and communicated.
 Many organizations have blackout periods where teams are not allowed to deploy into production (for example, many retail organizations will not allow non-critical production releases near the Christmas holidays).
 There are many strategies that organizations may choose to adopt when it comes to scheduling releases, including release trains, release streams, ad-hoc releases, and release windows.